 Are international students eligible for financial aid from UC Davis?

-Most types of financial aid are not available for students with the following Visa types: F-1 or F-2 Student, G Series, H Series, J-1 or J-2 Exchange Visitor.
+Most types of financial aid are not available for students with the following visa types: F-1 or F-2 Student, G Series, H Series, J-1 or J-2 Exchange Visitor.
 International students may be eligible for scholarships, alternative loans and short-term loans.

-About MSBA Career Development
+MSBA Career Development

 What kind of career development opportunities does the Graduate School of Management offer?